nasa/bplib/README.md

 generated using the `doxygen` tool.

 The NASA CFE/CFS infrastructure has scripts to build the documentation, and this component works with that infrastructure.
-In a CFE/CFS envirnomnent, build the "docs" target to generate this documentation.
+In a CFE/CFS environment, build the "docs" target to generate this documentation.

 ### 4.1 Functions